Skip to Content Skip to Navigation

 Fax: (302) 739-2602 Attention:(CDL Department)

-Please ensure that all information is legible on the documents you are submitting.
+Please ensure that all information on the documents you are submitting is legible.

-You may also visit our FAQ page to answer some questions you may have.
+You may also visit our Medical Certification FAQ to answer some questions.
 For any additional concerns, please call the DMV Help Desk at 1-877-477-7117 during regular business hours.

 CMV AND CDL Holder Disqualifying Violations